CSRD

 Is Stakeholder Engagement in the DMA Required by the Directive?

-The CSRD and ESRS highlight stakeholder engagement as central but not mandatory to the DMA.
+Officially, the CSRD and ESRS highlight stakeholder engagement as central but not mandatory in the DMA.
 However, while the ESRS do not prescribe specific behaviors, they do require companies to be transparent about their consultations with affected stakeholders in the CSRD report.
 The undertaking is required to disclose whether and how stakeholders are consulted in the materiality assessment process to identify and assess its impacts and understand how they may be affected by the undertakings' activities and decisions.

 How to Plan and Execute Stakeholder Engagement in the DMA in 9 Steps

-Careful planning makes up for most of the success of a stakeholder engagement.
-There are nine simple steps that can be applied when organising stakeholder engagement for the DMA.
-Based on Greenomy’s experience advising companies across various sectors, we recommend to start planning two months before engaging with stakeholders.
+Careful planning makes up for most of the success of a project, and stakeholder engagement is no exception.
+We recommend starting planning two months before engaging with stakeholders.

-However, bear in mind that no project is perfect.
-Processes and timing may need to be adapted as you proceed with the project and may vary depending on your company’s size and activities.
+Drawing on the expertise of our CSRD experts assisting companies from various industries in their CSRD, here is Greenomy’s nine-step methodology to efficiently engage with stakeholders.
+Bear in mind that processes and timing may need to be adapted as you proceed with the project and may vary depending on your company’s size and activities.

-According to the Materiality Assessment Implementation Guidance published by EFRAG, engagement is not required in each of the DMA steps.
-Stakeholders can contribute in the definition and scoring of impacts, risks, and opportunities (IROs) for each sustainability matter.
-They can provide specific context and evidence on how they are affected, where major problem areas and strengths lie and what are their expectations related to sustainability.
+According to the Materiality Assessment Implementation Guidance published by EFRAG, engagement is not required in every DMA step.
+Stakeholders can contribute to the definition and scoring of impacts, risks, and opportunities (IROs) for each sustainability matter.
+They can also provide specific context and evidence on how they are affected, where major issues and strengths lie and what their expectations related to sustainability are.

 For instance, the engagement of a strategic supplier can provide insights on impacts and financial risks and opportunities in the supply chain.
 An investor may guide the undertaking in prioritising certain sustainability matters from a financial perspective.